OCA/project/project_timesheet_time_control/README.rst

   flow.
 * It adds a datetime field that replaces ``date`` field in tree view, and write date field with datetime field value.
-* It also adds a task filter and a group by task options in the search.
 * Finally, it allows to open and close tasks from account analytic lines.
   The selected closed stage is the first one that is found with the mark "Closed" checked.